rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 - a cover letter, and
 - a portfolio or a few work samples

-to rucsuoft@gmail.com by November 5th.
+to rucsuoft@gmail.com by October 16th.

 ## Coordinator

 ##### Requirements

 We are looking for students who:

 - have good communication skills
 - are enthusiastic, organized, and punctual
 - are interested in computer science